allcloud-io/clisso/README.md

 the URL of an app on the Okta web UI.
 The same can also be retrieved as an administrator by clicking an app in the **Applications** view.
 The embed link is on the **General** tab.

+The `--challenges` flag gives you the option to select which challenges in what order to use.
+This flag is optional.
+Currently only 2 challenge types are supported:

+- push
+- token:software:totp

+Clisso will use the challenges in the preference you specified.
+You can make a list by specifiying the flag multiple times like `--challenges push --challenges token:software:totp`

 >NOTE: An Okta embed link must not contain an HTTP query, only the base URL.
 For AWS apps, the link should end with `/137`.